 Concentration of credit risk is the risk of loss attributed to the magnitude of an investment in a single security.
 The Trust diversifies its investment portfolio to minimize the impact of potential losses from one type of security.
-At June 30, 2020 and June 30, 2019, the OPEB Trust was not exposed to concentration of credit risk.
+As of June 30, 2021, the OPEB Trust was not exposed to concentration of credit risk.